 - Usually 2 to 4 per cent interest for long-term house loans

-2. Loan from Credit Institutions in Germany
+2. Loan from Credit Institutions

 They provide easier credit than the banks and most of them are online.
 However, the fees are usually higher than the Banks. some examples of such credit institutions in Germany are Barclays Credit or EasyCredit.